smoleyxd/RCOS-Cilium/onboarding.md

    IP addresses contain two parts:
     1) Network ID: specifies a device's location in the network
     2) Host ID: labels a specific device in that location

+   IPv4 and IPv6 are the two main types of IP addresses
+   IPv4:
+   - has 4 strings of numbers consisting of 8 bits each, represented by 0 to 255 in numerical forms, separated by decimals
+   - decimals section off these 4 numbers so they are each a section of 8 bits, together making 32 bites -> 4 bytes
+   - this allows for 4.3 billion unique IP addresses; however, cannot provide enough addresses for growing internet demands, so becoming less used in comparison to IPv6

+   IPv6:
+   - uses 8 groups of 4 hexadecimal characters
+   - the first three of these 8 groups are part of the routing prefix
+   - the fourth group is the subnet IP
+   - the last four groups are the Interface ID
+   - this allows for exponentially more IP addresses than IPv4

    <u><strong> Subnetting:</strong></u>
    Subnet Mask: 32-bit number that divides host's IP address into network ID and host ID; helps determine the network area subnets